 These monthly SSDI payments range from several hundred to several thousand dollars, which you can use to help cover the costs of groceries, utility bills, prescription medications, and other daily expenses.
 The average SSDI payment for 2015 is $1,165, while maximum payments can be as high as $2,663.
 However, you’ll need to submit an SSDI claim first.

 To start exploring your options in a free and confidential legal consultation, call the law offices of Young, Marr & Associates at (215) 701-6519 in Pennsylvania today.
-We proudly serve residents of Pennsylvania.
+As Philadelphia disability lawyers, we proudly serve residents of Pennsylvania.

 SSA Requirements for Disability Benefits

 Not all applicants will qualify to receive monthly SSDI benefits.
 Before your claim can be approved by the SSA, you’ll need to meet the following eligibility requirements: